 Weak, I know.
 I was at a loss.

 The next day, Sunday, on the way to church, she barely speaks to us and begins to scratch her arm in the backseat until it bleeds.
 Why?
 My guess is because I fussed at her for being surly all morning.
 Looking back, of course she was rude all morning.
 We all were.
 You don’t wake up after a night like that and expect everyone to be fine.

 When I first found this in Grace's room, I thought it was an original composition.
 I believe it is either song lyrics or a poem - but I can't pin down the source.
 Regardless, it is startling in her illustration.

 I went on Monday with Grace to the outpatient school since there was no available residential facility bed, even though she now qualified for admission.
-I filled out the paperwork, I asked questions, I was told little.
+I filled out the paperwork, I asked only a few questions, I was told little.
 It didn’t matter that I had questions anyway.
 I had to enroll her there.

 By Wednesday Grace is back at hospital because a bed had opened up.